heptarch/heptarch.github.io/drafts/egcoin.md

 This has a clear link to "eggcorn".
-But it gets even better: on hearing "egcoin", someone might mistakenly suppose they had heard "eggcorn", making "egcoin" an "eggcorn" only if it is misheard as the latter.
+But it gets even better: on hearing "egcoin", someone might mistakenly suppose they had heard "eggcorn", making "egcoin" an eggcorn precisely when it is heard as "eggcoin".
+It is a self-fulfulling prophecy!